WatchDogStudios/ApertureUI-Docs/apuidocs/docs/cpp_manual/animations_transforms.md

 );
 ```

 This will start an animation of the property specified by `property_name`.
 The animation will start by using the current value of the given property on the element, or from `start_value` if provided.
 And then it will smoothly interpolate towards the `target_value`.
 The `duration` is given in seconds.
-A tweening function `tween` can be provided to control the interpolation time progression, see the RCSS documentation for details.
+A tweening function `tween` can be provided to control the interpolation time progression, see the CSS documentation for details.
 The animation will repeat for `num_iterations` times, or infinite time when specified as -1.
 The `delay` argument, given in seconds, sets a delay before the property starts to animate.

 The value of an animated property is updated during `Context::Update`.